Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 However, this classification system is generally considered inadequate and outdated, since it’s not an effective way to take into account the huge range of hair types and textures that exist in each group.

-If you spend any amount of time Googling about “hair texture” or “hair types,” you’ll likely come across a typing method from Andre Walker, none other than Oprah’s hair stylist.
+If you spend any amount of time Googling about “hair texture” or “different hair types men,” you’ll likely come across a typing method from Andre Walker, who is none other than Oprah’s hairstylist.

-Walker’s system defines hair based on texture and curl pattern and recommends products from his hair care line accordingly.
-While it isn’t totally scientific, the Andre Walker hair typing system has blown up in terms of popularity.
+Walker’s system defines hair based on texture and curl pattern and suggests products from his hair care line accordingly.
+While it isn’t totally scientific, the Andre Walker hair typing system has become increasingly popular.

 Knowing your curl (or lack of curl) type can be useful in choosing specific hair products, but this isn’t the final word, and Walker’s system isn’t without criticism.